 There is no scriptural basis I know of that supports our hope that we will be changed in character by dying and going to Heaven.
 There is no scriptural basis that supports the idea of mansions in Heaven.
 This venerable tradition is based on an archaic translation of John 14:2.
-It appears nowhere else in the Bible, according to my understanding.
+According to my understanding, it appears nowhere else in the Bible.

 The warfare that is taking place today is between good and evil; God and Satan; Christ and Antichrist; the Holy Spirit and the False Prophet.
 It is not between Heaven and earth, as though when we go to Heaven the battle will have been won.

 We are like Israel journeying from Egypt to Canaan, to the Land of Promise.
 Traditionally, we have viewed Heaven as our Canaan, our Land of Promise.
 It is not.
 Our Land of Promise is, for the most part, a state of being.
 Going to Heaven will not bring us to our Land of Promise.
 Only spiritual warfare will bring us to our Land of Promise.
 Our Land of Promise holds true whether we are in Heaven or upon the earth.
 The place we finally will inherit is the earth, not Heaven.
 Our Land of Promise is our state of being for eternity.
 It is as follows:

 - Righteousness of behavior.
 Righteousness of behavior is one of the principal topics of the Bible and is very important to God.
 To behave righteously is to treat other people as God treats them.

 - Holiness is love for God and the absence of unclean spirits.

 - Love.
 Love is the desire for union with others.
 Hatred rejects other people.

 - Joy.
 Joy is happiness.
 The opposite is misery.

 - Peace.
 Peace is calmness of spirit and the absence of trouble.

 Righteousness, love, joy, and peace, and the Presence and approval of God.
 This is our goal as Christian people, whether we are in Heaven or upon the earth.